Back to all posts

 Correcting long-held posture habits takes time and consistency.
 While you’ll likely feel a significant improvement after just one session, lasting change comes from regular appointments.
 When you skip sessions, you might find that the benefits begin to fade as old patterns of tension creep back in.
 Your therapist will work with you to create a treatment schedule that makes sense for your body and your goals.
 This might mean coming in more frequently at the beginning to build momentum, then spacing out your appointments for maintenance once you start to see and feel a real difference in how you hold yourself.

-How to Make Your Posture Results Last
+How to Maintain Your Good Posture After a Massage

 A great massage can feel like hitting the reset button on your posture.
 You walk out of the studio feeling taller, lighter, and more aligned.
 But how do you hold onto that feeling?
 The key is to integrate small, mindful habits into your daily life.
 Your massage therapist does the heavy lifting to release tension and realign your muscles, but the work you do between appointments is what makes those changes stick.
 Think of it as a partnership: your therapist sets the foundation for better posture, and your daily habits reinforce it.